 - Collaborate with Art Directors, Production Teams, Concept Artists and Content Leads.

-A Concept Art Directors portfolio should demonstrate the following:
+A Lead Concept Artist’s portfolio should demonstrate the following:

 - Strong traditional art skills